nstolk/docs/gitea/gitea.md

 ## **Gitea Web Installation**
-Navigate to `git.nicks.computer`, you should see this page
+Navigate to `git.nicks.computer`, you should see this page:

 ![Gitea](/gitea/img/gitea-homepage.png "Gitea Homepage")

 Go to `git.nicks.computer/install` and work your way through the installation process.